ilbers/isar/doc/offline.md

 == Set Up BIND

-A DNS server is necessary to resolve `localhost` from `buildchroot-target`.
+A DNS server is necessary to resolve `localhost` from `sbuild-chroot-target`.

 ```
 sudo apt-get install bind9